vankessel/vankessel.github.io/blog/_posts/2018-10-23-visualizing-complex-functions.md

 ## Complex functions

 A complex function is a function that acts on complex numbers.
-The function $$f(x) = x^2$$ takes a real number, and returns another real number.
-Similarly, $$f(z) = z^2$$ takes a complex number, and returns a complex number.
-There is no special reason $$z$$ is used as the variable, it is just the typical one chosen for representing a complex number like how $$x$$ is the standard for representing a real number.
+The function $$f(z) = z^2$$ can be extended to the complex domain to take in a complex number and return a complex number.
+The variable $z$ is commonly used to represent a complex number, like how $x$ is commonly used to represent a real number.
 Let's see how squaring a complex number affects its real and imaginary components.

 In Cartesian coordinates: